techiediaries/techiediaries/_posts/2020/2020-01-14-django-3-tutorial-and-crud-example-with-mysql-and-bootstrap.md

 ---
 layout: post
-title: "Django 3 Tutorial & CRUD Example [2020]"
+title: "Django 3 Tutorial & CRUD Example with MySQL and Bootstrap"
 image: "images/content/learn-django.png"
 excerpt: "A Complete step by step tutorial to learn Django from scratch" tags : [ python , django, mysql ]
-date: 2020-1-3
+date: 2020-1-14
-next : /django-tutorial/introduction
 ---

 Django 3 is released with full async support!
 In this tutorial, we'll see by example how to create a CRUD application from scratch and step by step.
 We'll see how to configure a MySQL database, enable the admin interface, and create the django views.

+We'll be using Bootstrap 4 for styling.

 You'll learn how to:

 - Implement CRUD operations,
 - Configure and access a MySQL database,
-- Create django views, templates and urls.
+- Create django views, templates and urls,
+- Style the UI with Bootstrap 4

 ## Django 3 Features